drjingma/netgsa/README.md

 2. We should also include one sample test using NetGSA.

 3. For some settings, the variance estimates from approxVarEst could be negative.
 This affects the subsequent estimation with profile likelihood.
 We should thus add a validity check after approxVarEst.
 If negative, then use the previous simple estimates as the initialization for profileVarEst.
 In addition, approxVarEst may not converge for p > 2000.
 In such settings, we directly apply profileVarEst.
+Ali also mentioned potential identifiability issue with NetGSA.

+4. When do we get an empty estimated network based on a pre-specified graph and data?
+What guidance to provide in such a setting?